-Pancreatic cancer is often diagnosed at a late stage because it tends not to show symptoms early on.
 Stage 4 pancreatic cancer means the cancer has spread to other organs, typically the liver or the lungs.
-You can’t cure the cancer at this point, but you still have treatment options.
+Cancer can’t be cured at this point, but there are still treatment options.

 This treatment uses drugs that kill cancer cells or stop them from dividing.
 Chemotherapy is given either by a pill or intravenously through a vein.